 A dialog will be opened which will allow you to change the coordinate or joint values, depending on which type of robot is used.

-setting will allow you to also adjust the type of movement that will be executed by the robot.
+The Movementstyle setting will allow you to also adjust the type of movement that will be executed by the robot.

 Depending on the robot used, some of these movement types will be available: